 Roughly \$11,500 of the scholarship is subject to taxation, because it pays for room and board and similar expenses.
-If that money was taxed under the same 12 percent rate that applies to the student's parents' regular income, the amount owed now would be less than \$1,400.
-But because it is taxed at the much higher trust and estates rates the amount owed is more than \$2,600, an 85 percent increase.
+If that money was taxed under the same 12 percent rate that applies to the student's parents' regular income, the amount owed would be less than \$1,400.
+But because it is taxed at the much higher trust and estates rates, the amount owed is more than \$2,600, an 85 percent increase.

-Academic, need-based scholarship students are not the only ones impacted by the amended kiddie tax.
-College athletes on full scholarships, which include money for housing and other non-tuition expenses, are also impacted by the kiddie tax changes, many of whom, of course, come from economically disadvantaged families.
+Need-based academic scholarship students are not the only ones impacted by the amended kiddie tax.
+College athletes on full scholarships, many of whom come from economically disadvantaged families, are also impacted by the changes.
 Overall, based on Department of Education data, the increased tax on scholarship/grant aid could affect nearly 1.4 million students and their families.

-The problems caused by the change to the kiddie tax extend beyond higher education.
-We understand that some "Gold Star" families receiving survivor benefits and some Native American children receiving tribal payments also are affected.
-The provisions incorporated into the SECURE Act will rectify those issues as well
+Moreover, the problems caused by the change to the kiddie tax extend beyond higher education and include some "Gold Star" families receiving survivor benefits and others.

-Thank you for your attention to this issue and including these provisions in the SECURE Act.
+Thank you again for your work on this issue.